Manage priorities and visualize progress with a lightweight process

 When a designer or developer creates a pull request for their feature branch, they move the card to the Code Review list.
 Any reviewers "put their face on it" while reviewing.

-There is no bottleneck for merging into master: everyone can do it.
+There is no bottleneck for merging into main: everyone can do it.

 There is no bottleneck for deploying to staging: everyone can do it.